Closet Prayer: How to Find Solitude in Prayer

 (NIV) Matthew 6:6 But WHEN YOU PRAY, GO INTO YOUR ROOM, CLOSE THE DOOR AND PRAY to your Father, who is unseen.
 Then your Father, who sees what is done in secret, will reward you.

-My being an extremely inquisitive person when it comes to Scriptures, I need to know what the Greek word translated “closet” in the KJV and “room” in the NIV translations actually means, so let’s take a look at it.
+As a highly inquisitive person when it comes to Scripture, I need to know what the Greek word translated as “closet” in the KJV and “room” in the NIV means, so let’s examine it.

 It’s the Greek word tameion pronounced tam-i’-on.